Summary

 "What ugly shacks these Indians have!
 I don't see how they can live in them--one must have to be an Indian!"

-Context: She's walking through town trying to impress people with her European dress and attitude
+Context: While walking through town trying to impress locals with her fancy dress

 In Today's Words: